rrbutani/dot-viewer/README.md

     + [x] edge rewriting
     + [x] that common subgraph placement works!

-  - [ ] have `e` just export `current.dot`
+  - [x] have `e` just export `current.dot`

+  - [x] autocomplete node names
+  - [x] have live feedback for commands as you are typing
+    + [x] parse errors
+    + [x] semantically invalid command (i.e. node provided doesn't exist)
+      * [x] or name given _already_ exists
+      * don't want to go too far because then we'll be recreating the actual logic of executing the commands but a little seems useful and fine

+  - [x] `f` and `b` bindings for forward a page, back a page
+    + [x] also page up/page down

+---

+  - [ ] TODO: tab name abbrev in middle (i.e. `...`, based on window width?)
+  - [ ] TODO: have `d` remove edge when the focus != current...

+  - [ ] TODO: label clusters! (in mk-subgraph..)

+  - make the interface of the selection thing be allowed to view the current selection as a way to allow for optimizations
+    + doesn't have to use the current selection, doesn't affect correctness (will still `&`/etc with the selection as is appropriate)

-  - [ ] record a action log per tab, offer a way to dump it
+  - [ ] record an action log per tab, offer a way to dump it

   - [ ] have a way to dump the input history??
   - [ ] up/down autocomplete? reverse history search? grrr
     + could use rustyline or something but I'm not going to bother

-  - make the interface of the selection thing be allowed to view the current selection as a way to allow for optimizations
-    + doesn't have to use the current selection, doesn't affect correctness (will still `&`/etc with the selection as is appropriate)

-  - [ ] `f` and `b` bindings for forward a page, back a page
+  - [ ] TODO(future): register aliases
-    + also page up/page down
+    + this'd make it easy to run scripts; it'd look like a built-in command..
+      * though we'd maybe want a `load` distinction; don't want to be re-reading the .rhai file and reparsing/optimizing the AST every time, probably..
+  - [ ] actually let's maybe just make it "register script" for now
+    + these can live on the app I guess?
+    + or maybe we should make this something scripts can specify (in addition)?
+      * i.e. you export an `EXTRA_SELECTION_COMMANDS`/`EXTRA_ACTION_COMMANDS` map or something; command name to function (also help text?)...
+        - error on collision
+    + tricky, tricky, tricky
+    + note: we'd want to add this to the logs for all current tabs!